 • In line with the Company's no smoking policy the business premises and vehicles are no smoking areas.
 Smoking is therefore prohibited in areas except those specifically designated as smoking shelters.
-All Company Premises will display clear no-smoking signs at entrances and other appropriate locations.

 3.7 Information

 - The efficient gathering, evaluation and publication of information on safe working practices (approved codes of practice) occupational health, control of pollution and environmental protection is a basic requirement for the safe operation of the Company. - Information and suggestions concerning any aspect of the Company's safety performance gathered by personal observation, reports from outside bodies, manufacturers, publication etc. coming to the possession of any employee should be communicated to the Company Safety Committee via the Managing Director for evaluation, publication and where appropriate, inclusion in the Company reference collection or Safety Policy. - Reports of such information should be passed through normal Company routes of communication.
 Urgent, personal or confidential matters should be communicated to the Chairman direct. - Meetings of the Company Safety Committee, which meets twice a year, will be used as a forum at which all information, developments, requirements and suggestions should be reported, discussed and actioned.
 Safety performance must be monitored, objectives set and progress assessed.